apache/mxnet/docs/tutorials/gluon/mnist.md

 # Select a fixed random seed for reproducibility
 mx.random.seed(42)

+def data_xform(data):
+    """Move channel axis to the beginning, cast to float32, and normalize to [0, 1].""" return nd.moveaxis(data, 2, 0).astype('float32') / 255

-train_data = mx.gluon.data.vision.MNIST(
+train_data = mx.gluon.data.vision.MNIST(train=True).transform_first(data_xform)
-    train=True,
-    transform=lambda data, label: (data.astype("float32") / 255, label),
-)
-val_data = mx.gluon.data.vision.MNIST(
+val_data = mx.gluon.data.vision.MNIST(train=False).transform_first(data_xform)
-    train=False,
-    transform=lambda data, label: (data.astype("float32") / 255, label),
-)
 ```

-Since the MNIST dataset is relatively small, this class loads it into memory all at once, but for larger datasets like ImageNet, this would no longer be possible.
+Since the MNIST dataset is relatively small, the `MNIST` class loads it into memory all at once, but for larger datasets like ImageNet, this would no longer be possible.
 The Gluon `Dataset` class from which `MNIST` derives supports both cases.
-In general, `Dataset` and `DataLoader` (which we'll see in a second) are the machinery in MXNet that provides a stream of input data to be consumed by a training algorithm, typically in batches of multiple data entities at once for better efficiency.
+In general, `Dataset` and `DataLoader` (which we will encounter next) are the machinery in MXNet that provides a stream of input data to be consumed by a training algorithm, typically in batches of multiple data entities at once for better efficiency.
 In this tutorial, we will configure the data loader to feed examples in batches of 100.

-An image batch is commonly represented by a 4-D array with shape `(batch_size, num_channels, height, width)`.
+An image batch is commonly represented as a 4-D array with shape `(batch_size, num_channels, height, width)`.
 This convention is denoted by "BCHW", and it is the default in MXNet.
 For the MNIST dataset, each image has a size of 28x28 pixels and one color channel (grayscale), hence the shape of an input batch will be `(batch_size, 1, 28, 28)`.